Forestry

 Forest Health

-The AR Forestry Division aims to maintain healthy, productive forest ecosystems by preventing, detecting, and suppressing damaging insects and diseases across all land ownerships.
-It is our goal to inform the public of potential forest health concerns and to notify stakeholders when their forest resource may be under risk.
+The Forestry Division aims to maintain healthy, productive forest ecosystems by preventing, detecting, and suppressing damaging insects and diseases across all land ownerships.
+It is our goal to inform the public of potential forest health concerns and to notify stakeholders when their forest resources may be at risk.

 Technical assistance is provided to landowners and timberland managers with insect and disease concerns.